Top 15 Places to Visit in Canada

 Prince Edward Island

 Aside from these scenic landscapes and stunning attractions, the island also offers unending activities.
 Found in the large city of Charlottetown, the province’s capital is the Green Gables golf course.
-A haven for all golf players as it houses golf courses considered the best among Canada.
+A haven for all golf players as it houses golf courses considered the best among Canada so if you’re keen and would like to play here, you can check this out to find out where to get equipment before your visit!

 Thrill-seeking tourists enjoy activities like deep sea fishing, trailing, cycling and harness racing.
 The adventure will not be complete without the taste of the amazing local cuisine.
 The province serves the freshest seafood, including their mouth-watering giant lobsters that will satisfy any foodie’s cravings.
 Wondering around the island’s exquisite destinations is best with the good weather of summer.
 Nonetheless, a quick escape in the Prince Edward Island would be a one of a kind experience.